calebclayreagor/DELAY/README.md

 # Quick Setup

-1. Follow these instructions to install the latest version of PyTorch with CUDA support: https://pytorch.org
+1. Follow these instructions to install PyTorch for CPU or GPU (recommended): https://pytorch.org

-   - Please note, DELAY currently requires CUDA-capable GPUs for training and prediction

-2. Confirm that two additional dependencies have been satisfied: ``pytorch-lightning`` and ``pandas``

-3. Navigate to the location where you want to clone the repository and run:
+2. Navigate to the location where you want to clone the repository and run:

 ```
 git clone https://github.com/calebclayreagor/DELAY.git
+cd DELAY
+pip install -r requirements.txt
 ```

 ---